 - Memory Hierarchy Concepts

 - Memory Locality

+- Core-to-Core Latency and Thread Affinity

 - Memory Ordering Model

 Introduction

 It is hard for people today to comprehend how slow an original IBM PC was.
 By some measures, a 4090 is a billion times faster, which means a PC working continuously for 40 years could be replaced by one second of modern computing.
 And yet, this could be done.